BMI Calculator

 Slight variations may not be concerning, especially if you're otherwise healthy.
 Consider other factors like body composition, fitness level, and overall health.
 Consult healthcare providers for personalized assessment and guidance.

 Today, BMI is used by the World Health Organization to track obesity rates globally.
 According to WHO data, worldwide obesity has tripled since 1975, with over 1.9 billion adults being overweight in 2016, and over 650 million being obese.
+The economic impact of this global obesity epidemic exceeds $2 trillion annually.

 Important Health Disclaimers